Share this post on:

 This idea of a mystical or spiritual dimension to life, the “not visible” or the “not yet” that can only be known through Intuition or by a leap of faith, is far more important to Idealists than the world of material things.

-Idealists are highly ethical and hold themselves to a strict standard of personal integrity.
+Idealists are highly ethical and adhere to a strict standard of personal integrity.
 They must be true to themselves and others.
+However, Idealists are more often the very soul of kindness, filled with love and goodwill, particularly in their relationships.

 Idealists are relatively rare, making up no more than 15 to 20 percent of the population.
 However, their ability to inspire people with enthusiasm and idealism has given them influence far beyond their numbers.